prrvchr/jdbcDriverOOo/README.md

 If you want to update the HsqlDB driver (hsqldb.jar) to a newer version, follow these steps:
 - 1 - Make a copy (backup) of the folder containing your database.
-- 2 - Start LibreOffice / OpenOffice and change the version of the HsqlDB driver in: Tools -> Options -> Base drivers -> HsqlDB driver by a more recent version (If necessary, you must rename the jar file to hsqldb.jar so that it is taken into account).
+- 2 - Start LibreOffice / OpenOffice and change the version of the HsqlDB driver in: Tools -> Options -> Base drivers -> HsqlDB driver, by a more recent version (If necessary, you must rename the jar file to hsqldb.jar so that it is taken into account).
 - 3 - Restart LibreOffice / OpenOffice after changing the driver (hsqldb.jar).
 - 4 - In Base, after opening your database, go to: Tools -> SQL and type the SQL command: `SHUTDOWN COMPACT` or `SHUTDOWN SCRIPT`.